 - DRAFs: All projects are eligible to follow the DRAF process.
 The Applicant must submit the Owner DRAF (Attachment E), which must include utility information for all common areas of the building, and Tenant DRAFs (Attachment F), which must include utility information for a representative sample of apartments.
 The apartment sample shall consist of at least 10 percent of the apartments with no fewer than five apartments.
 Of the 10 percent sample, at least one of each apartment type (e.g., studio, 1 bedroom, large 1 bedroom) must be represented.
-Additionally, a list of all apartment numbers and their corresponding apartment type (e.g. studio, large 1 bedroom) must be provided. - As an alternative to submitting the Tenant DRAFs (Attachment F) and associated list of apartments, the Applicant must complete and sign the utility's Letter of Authorization, complete the application tab of the utility's Aggregated Consumption Data Request form (if applicable), compile all deliverables listed in the appropriate table below, and submit through the NYSERDA portal.
+Additionally, a list of all apartment numbers and their corresponding apartment type (e.g. studio, large 1 bedroom) must be provided. - As an alternative to submitting the Tenant DRAFs (Attachment F) and associated list of apartments, the Applicant must complete and sign the utility's Letter of Authorization, complete the application tab of the utility's Aggregated Consumption Data Request form (if applicable), compile all documents listed in the appropriate table below, and submit in the portal to the NYSERDA Project Manager and Project Coordinator.
 All data is kept confidential as per NYSERDA's guidelines and regulations, and only used to estimate the energy performance of the whole building, not of individual apartments.
 To be eligible to follow this approach, the project's electric and/or gas utility must provide aggregated data.